tshelburne/csci-e39/docs/project-1.md

 with Git, there's no better way to get even better than to help teach it to someone who is new to it.

-In order to complete Project 1, you will need to do the following (see ./git.md for git help):
+In order to complete Project 1, you will need to do the following (see [git documentation](./git.md) for git help):

 1. Sync your local fork of the project ("origin") with our master repository ("upstream") so you can work from the most current version of the app.